go-kratos/go-kratos.dev/src/content/docs/blades/tutorials/middleware.md

 ---
 title: "Middleware"
 ---
 In the Blades framework, middleware is a powerful mechanism for implementing cross-cutting concerns (such as logging, monitoring, authentication, rate limiting, etc.).
 Its design allows injecting additional behavior into the **Agent**'s execution flow without modifying the core logic.
-Middleware works in the form of a function chain following the "onion model," providing highly flexible flow control and functionality enhancement.
+Middleware works in the form of a function chain following the "onion model," providing highly flexible flow control and feature enhancement.
 This document will guide you through a simple example of implementing a logging middleware.

 ## Middleware
 Middleware is defined as follows: